 Writing procedures and policies

 Madrigal writes and edits procedures and policies for all types of businesses and for government.
-Our senior writers have strong Government and corporate experience and provide significant value-adding to the formation of procedures and policies.
+Our senior technical writers have strong government and corporate experience and provide significant value-adding to the formation of procedures and policies.

 Developing organisational policies

 Internal policies (sometimes standards) range from internal polices concerned with governance, management to the correct behaviours within your organisation.
 Most organisations have policies in place to ensure that their employees, management and their customers are treated properly, are safe and behave correctly in the workplace.